2012 Pakistan fake medicine crisis: Inquiry

 Almost all deceased were from the Lahore area.
 One fatality was also recorded in Multan.
 The Chief Minister of Punjab Shahbaz Sharif vowed "stern action" against those responsible and announced a compensation of Rs.
 500,000 each for the affected families.
 The Federal Investigation Agency (FIA) formed an investigation team to probe the incident on the orders of Minister for Interior Rehman Malik.
 The team arrested some people reportedly involved in the distribution of the medicine.
 Cases were also registered against three pharmaceutical companies who made the medicine.

 Investigations revealed that the license in one of the three pharmaceutical laboratories which supplied the contaminated drugs to the PIC had long expired in April 2011.
 Despite this, the company continued to manufacture the drugs in bulk and supplied them to government hospitals and open markets.
-As the death toll exceeded one hundred, the Lahore High Court ordered respondents involved in the case to file their replies by the 30 January 2012.
+As the death toll exceeded one hundred, the Lahore High Court ordered respondents involved in the case to file their replies by 30 January 2012.

 Tests performed by the British Medicines and Healthcare products Regulatory Agency (MHRA) in the United Kingdom indicated that one of the five suspected drugs - Isotab - was contaminated.
 The report also showed that Isotab contained pyrimethamine which is in fact used for the treatment of malaria.
 The presence of pyrimethamine proved to be toxic.
 Tests done at the Central Drugs Laboratory in Karachi also verified the presence of pyrimethamine used in certain combinations to treat malaria in a sample of the Isotab tablet (20 mg).
 The laboratory also declared a batch of Alfagril as substandard.

 The FIA seized raw materials from a Karachi-based factory of Efroze Chemical Industries.
 The FIA also put the names of owners on the Exit Control List besides blocking the official website of Efroze Chemicals.
 The sealed factory was located in Korangi Industrial Area, Karachi.